mdibl/biocore_documentation/CompBio_Markdown/extensions_and_compression.md

 <p>While I wish I could give you an exhaustive safe list of programs that will work with compressed files, it's really a bit random.
 The best bet is to read the program's documentation, or at the very least run the program with the <code>--help</code> option to see what the acceptable input formats are.</p>

 ### Closing thoughts
 - What about image files?
-They're typically already pretty efficiently stored in many cases (.jpg, .png, for exapmle).
+They're typically already pretty efficiently stored in many cases (.jpg, .png, for example).
 An image is typically a rectangular grid with each pixel having a description of the color, brightness, transparency for that point.
 Most images use a non-human readable form that image viewers intrinsically know how to show.
 - Some programs will insist on extensions that match their internal list of "acceptable" file types.
 Others don't.
 This requirement is more common in Windows-based software than Mac or linux/unix, but there are again, no hard and fast rules on this.
 - Thanks to Elise Courtney for the question and impetus to create this help page.